Craig Reynolds (American football)

-Craig Reynolds (born June 15, 1996) is an American professional football running back for the Detroit Lions of the National Football League (NFL).
-He played college football for the Kutztown Golden Bears, and signed with the Washington Redskins as an undrafted free agent following the 2019 NFL draft.
+Craig Reynolds (born June 15, 1996) is an American professional football running back for the Washington Commanders of the National Football League (NFL).
+Reynolds played college football for the Kutztown Golden Bears and signed with the Washington Redskins as an undrafted free agent following the 2019 NFL draft.
+He has also played for several other NFL teams.

 College career

 Reynolds was a member of the Kutztown Golden Bears for five seasons, redshirting as a true freshman.
 As a redshirt sophomore, he was named first-team All-Pennsylvania State Athletic Conference (PSAC) East after leading the conference with 1,189 rushing yards and 14 touchdowns.
 Reynolds rushed 109 times for 456 yards and four touchdowns, had 29 receptions for 410 yards and five touchdowns and returned four kickoffs for 108 yards and nine punts for 153 yards and one touchdown before suffering a season-ending injury eight games into the season and was again named first-team All-PSAC East.
 As a redshirt senior, he was named first-team All-PSAC East for a third straight season after rushing for 823 yards and 15 touchdowns on 172 carries and catching 40 passes for 472 yards and three touchdowns while also completing a seven-yard pass for another touchdown and gaining 380 return yards.
 Reynolds finished his collegiate career as the school’s third all-time leading rusher with 2,650 yards and second in school history with 5,277 all-purpose yards.